vmelia/MockApi/README.md

 }

 ## Notes
-Currently, 'ResponseCache' saves the reponses in memory - not very persistent.
+Currently, 'ResponseCache' saves the reponses in memory - not very persistent.</br>
-Uses 'System.text.Json' which seems to like all JSON properties to be quoted.
+Uses 'System.text.Json' which seems to like all JSON properties to be quoted.</br>
 There are no unit tests!
-All the logic is in the middleware so I'll have to resarch testing that.
+All the logic is in the middleware so I'll have to resarch testing that.</br>